mcaserta/c64-playground/README.md

 These days the net is full of love for retro computing.
 The 64 is definitely no exception.

-You might ask why would anyone today concern herself with 40 years old technology.
+You might ask why would anyone today concern himself with 40 years old technology.
 Well, because it's *fun*, you grumpy old twat!
-It also lets you approach computer science at its most basic level of bits and bytes with an architecture that is far more easily understood than today's Intel/AMD/NVidia/Arm64e complexity monsters.
+It also lets you approach computer science at its most basic level of bits and bytes with an architecture that is far more easily understood than today's Intel/AMD/NVidia/VIA/Arm64e complexity monsters.

-The availability of free/open source software emulators makes the exploration experience extremely excellent.
+The availability of free/open source software emulators makes the exploration experience extremely excellently exciting and exceptional.

 ## What this is